oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 **The forecast for today will change during the day.** Changes will take place *at most* every 15 minutes, but more likely only every few hours.
 The current-day forecast will change *even for times that have now past*.
 For this reason, at each hourly update, this flow takes a copy of the recent hour figure and saves to history, before updating the full two-day hourly array.
 The total day forecast, as the sum of the full day, can therefore change hourly, and it is a matter of choice whether to use the latest full-day forecast, or to use the history records *up to* 'now' together with the remaining forecast *from* 'now'.
 This flow, by default, *uses the historic records of the forecast where they exist* so as to provide a more stable day-forecast figure.

 **The Forecast Solar site permits up to 12 API calls per hour on the 'free' account.** Each plane (for multiple planes) counts as one call.
-The hour appears to be 'rolling', but with an inherent overlap with regular hourly calls, a maximum of up to six planes can be accommodated.
+The hour appears to be 'rolling', but with an inherent overlap with regular hourly calls, a maximum of up to *four* planes can be accommodated.
 Additional calls (for testing etc.) can result in exceeding the call limit.

 **API calls may fail**, however the data array will continue to hold the most recent forecast, and the flow will continue to collect and store the hourly actual production figures if required.